 There is one more thing that you need to keep in mind is that usually, the interest rate on such schemes of annuity is higher for the elderly citizens.
 So, anyone who has attained an age of 70 years will get a higher rate of interest as compared to the one who has attained an age of 60 years.
-Despite that, existing pension schemes’ current rates of annuity, 8 per cent, seems attractive.
+Despite that, existing LIC senior citizen pension schemes current rates of annuity, 8 per cent, seems attractive.

 For example, in the case of the annuity plan of Life Insurance Corporation (LIC) VI, the interest rate for those aged 60 years is approximately 7 per cent.
 The rates on this scheme in December 2016 were reduced by LIC, after the fall in the rates of interest.